sg-crest A Singapore Government Agency Website

 • Take the initiative to regularly check in with your boss on your projects, progress, and any key points that are critical to your job.

-• Ask your boss if there is anything you or the team can help him with — he might actually be involved in a project that commands all of his attention.
+• Ask your boss if there is anything you or the team can help him with — he might be involved in a project that commands all of his attention.
 Offering assistance may show your boss that you are a willing and able team member.

 The Bully